open-mmlab/mmdetection/configs/tridentnet/README.md

 ```

 ## Results and models
+We reports the test results using only one branch for inference.

 |    Backbone     |  Style  | mstrain | Lr schd | Mem (GB) | Inf time (fps) | box AP | Download |
 | :-------------: | :-----: | :-----: | :-----: | :------: | :------------: | :----: | :------: |
 |    R-50         |  caffe  |    N    |   1x    |          |                | 37.7   |  |